SalesVu POS Review

-- Email: You can email support at email@example.com.
+- Email: You can email the support team directly.
 I tried this route and sent in several support tickets.
-All my questions were answered within a couple hours during non-standard business hours.
+All my questions were answered within a couple of hours during non-standard business hours.
 The answers to my questions were helpful and direct.

 - Phone: The company also offers a direct phone line, which is nice and somewhat rare these days.
 The number appears to be staffed 24/7.

 - Support Database: If you’re logged into your account, you can access the user support database where SalesVu staff have answered a lot of different user-submitted questions.

 - Live Chat: Another option is the live chat feature.
 I tested this out and was helped within minutes by a friendly and knowledgeable customer service representative.